intmus/inttheory22-23/_02-int-scales-keys/b2- modes.md

 2: (Parallel): What tones are altered in a Phyrgian Scale?

 How to find Phrygian Dominant: Build a domninat scale upon the ^5 of the Phrygian scale. (a.k.a the locrian scale).

+If you raise a pitch, you are wanting to resolve it upwards.
+If you lower a pitch, you want it to resolve downwards.

 # Further Reading